lambdabaa/mathleap/CONTRIBUTING.md

 ### Compiling MathLeap

 `npm run prepublish` compiles your source changes.
-This happens automatically after installing npm dependencies also.
-Since `npm prepublish` is a dependency of `npm install`.
+This happens automatically after installing npm dependencies also since `npm prepublish` is a dependency of `npm install`.

 ### Running the tests